RicePad/markety-api/README.md

 # markety-api
  an online catering marketplace that allows individuals to order food from local caterers.
-Tech stack includes Python-Django RESTfulAPI as the backend, React for the frontend development and Docker Containers for production deployment using Digital Ocean servers.
+Tech stack includes Python-Django RESTfulAPI as the backend, React for the frontend development, Elasticsearch for queries, and Docker Containers for production deployment using Digital Ocean servers.

 # Example Application